 – for all whom the Lord our God will call.’

 This introduces the doctrine of election, or predestination.
-(It would take a whole study to cover this here – it has already been covered in the study on John 15d)
+(It would take a whole study to cover this here – it will be covered in the study on John 15d)

 40 With many other words he warned them; and he pleaded with them, ‘Save yourselves from this corrupt generation.’
 41 Those who accepted his message were baptised, and about three thousand were added to their number that day.